TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/stm32_esp32.md

 ---
-title:  Configuring an ESP32 for STM32 Boards
+title:  Configuring an ESP32 WiFi Module for STM32 Boards
 tags:
 keywords:
-last_updated: 02/05/2021
+last_updated: 27/06/2023
-summary: "How to configure an ESP32 for use with STM32 Based Boards"
+summary: "How to configure an ESP32 WiFi Module for use with STM32 Based Boards"
 sidebar: mydoc_sidebar
 permalink: stm32_esp32.html
 folder: mydoc